Adrian-Chambers/book-inventory-manager/README.md

 - **View inventory**: Display a list of the books in your inventory with details such as the title, author, ISBN, and cover image.
 - **Rate books**: Rate each book on a scale of 1 to 5 stars.
 - **Delete books**: Remove books from your inventory by clicking the "delete" button next to a book.
-- **Persisting data**: Data is saved in the browser's local storage using [IndexedDB](https://www.npmjs.com/package/idb) to ensure persistence across page refreshes.

 ## Project Structure